sahartvk/data-table-view/README.md

 To configure and customize data-table-view for your Django project, follow these steps:

 1. Table Configuration:
-   - Configure your tables using the TableView class or by inheriting from it, as shown in the "Usage" section above.
+   - Configure your tables using the TableView class by inheriting from it, as shown in the "Usage" section above.
    - Define the model, queryset, template name, translation (column labels), and output file name.

 2. Numerical Fields Customization: